abaer123/Racing-Repository/Courses/Workshops/Project_Management/3_Developer_Flow.md

 2. Use the left hand navigation menu to click into **Plan>Issues**

 3. Open issue Update-Pipeline

+4. Scroll to the bottom and add a quick comment saying "Checking this issue out", then click **comment**

 4. You should have an option to click a **View summary** which will provide a concise summary of your issue so far.
 As your issues grow and more comments are made this feature will always be a great tool for staying up to date with your issues.